 Apples are a delicious, portable, ready-to-eat nutritional powerhouse, delivering fiber, vitamins, minerals and antioxidants all in one great-tasting package.
 Yet apple consumption currently is facing huge challenges, including increased competition, activist attacks that damage consumer perception, lack of availability via foodservice and other food channels, and a need for industry-wide collaboration and congruence.

-To overcome these challenges, a national, industry-led, not-for-profit Apple-Dedicated Advocacy and Marketing Initiative (working title “Eat More Apples™”) is forming.
+To overcome these challenges, a national, industry-led, not-for-profit Apple-Dedicated Advocacy and Marketing Initiative has formed, Eat More Apples™.

 In the future, we'll be looking for corporate sponsorship and will share many other ways you will be able to participate, including helping us spread our messages - but for now, we just want to know we have your support.
 Please, take two minutes to fill out our online for HERE and add your name to our Eat More Apples™ Supporters database.